HanLud-0543/HanLud-0543/README.md

 - 💞️ I’m looking to collaborate on: ???
 - 📫 How can jou reach me: ???

----   <!---
-- echo 2.
-Teil ist eine GIT-Systeminfo
 -
+2. Teil ist eine GIT-Systeminfo

 HanLud-0543/HanLud-0543 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 -